facebook Image

 Get Directions >

-Our jaws are an extremely important and underappreciated part of our bodies.
-They help us eat and speak (and kiss!) – so when they’re not functioning properly, it has a huge impact on our lives.
-TMD disorders can cause pain in the jaws and face, problems with the joints of the jaws, and issues with muscle movement.
+Although often underappreciated, the jaw is a very important part of the body.
+It helps us eat and speak and even impacts our breathing.
+TMD disorders, which can cause pain in the jaws and face, problems with the jaw joints, and issues with muscle movement, can thus greatly impair quality of life.
 We can treat these disorders so that you can get back to normal faster.

 Treatment Options